 - And more.

-To date, I have successfully raised $1.1 million from the Digital Strategy Fund at Canada Council for the Arts for my work in digital literacy, platform and alliance-building across Canada.
+To date, I have successfully raised $1.6 million from the Digital Strategy Fund at Canada Council for the Arts for my work in digital knowledge, ecosystem, and platform-building across Canada.
 I was recognized with the Humberto Santos Award in Business and Administration in 2006 and Toronto Arts Council’s Leaders Lab in 2019.
 I am currently a mentor to young leaders from arts management, information technology, and urban design programs at Humber College, University of Toronto, Ryerson University, and more.
 I have also recently collaborated with many organizations to develop their strategies for digital transformation, including Brick: A Literary Journal, Citadel + Co, Musicworks, and The Dance Current, among others.

-A proud queer transsexual, I am devoted to radical inclusion and justice for equity-seeking groups of all kinds.
-Human-centered design, collective impact, community-engaged arts, intentional cooperative actions, and ethical, equity-centered social innovation are approaches that underlie my work every day.
+A proud queer transsexual with a mental and physical disability, I am devoted to critical access and inclusion for equity-seeking groups of all kinds in both real and virtual spaces.
+Human-centered design, collective impact, community-engaged arts, intentional cooperative actions, ethical knowledge seeking and stewardship, and equity-centered social innovation are approaches that underlie my work every day.